maialithar/snow-sync/README.md

 1. Copy/download this repository and save it to `HOME DIRECTORY/.vscode/extensions`
 2. Restart `Visual Studio Code`

+You can also download a `vsix` file from this repository and [install it directly in your IDE](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).

 ## Usage

 1. Run `SNOW Sync: Start work` command